 When you know, just know.

-Many Thais express the feeling that they are somehow unworthly of nibbana.
-By feeding monks, giving donations to temples and performing regular worship at the local ‘wat’ (temple) they hope to improve their lot, acquiring enough merit (Pali term ‘punna’ ; Thai term ‘bun’) to prevent or at least lessen the number of rebirths.
+By feeding monks, giving donations to temples and performing regular worship at the local ‘wat’ (temple) Thai people hope to improve their lot, acquiring enough merit to prevent or at least lessen the number of rebirths.
 The making of merit (‘tham bun’) is an important social and religious activity in Thailand.
-The concept of reincarnation is almost universally accepted in Thailand, even by non-Buddhists, and the Buddhist theory of karma is well expressed in the Thai proverb ‘tham dii, dai dii : tham chua, dai chua’ (do good and receive good ; do evil and receive evil).
+The concept of reincarnation is almost universally accepted in Thailand, even by non-Buddhists and the Buddhist theory of karma is well expressed in the Thai proverb ‘tham dii, dai dii : tham chua, dai chua’ (do good and receive good ; do evil and receive evil).

 The Triratna, or Triple Gems, highly respected by Thai Buddhists, include the Buddha, the Dhamma (the teachings) and the Sangha (the Buddhist brotherhood).
 All are quite visible in Thailand.
 The Buddha, in his myriad and omnipresent sculptural forms, is found on a high shelf in the lowliest roadside restaurants as well as in the lounges of expensive Bangkok hotels.